 For the baker, you’ll have to use fabric dye and the supplies linked above to recreate our exact DIY version.
 Once the fabric, including the hat, is dyed and dry, all you have to do is iron on the Mendl’s designs and you’re all set!

 Agatha’s outfit is definitely more detailed to create, but I’ve broken down the DIY necklace below to simplify it a bit.
 I bought this dress for the base and then just dyed the apron the same blue as Mendl’s outfit, and ironed on the monogram with transfer paper, too.

 Of course, you can’t forget her signature birthmark!
 You can draw it on with a brown brow pencil, and then top off the look with some dusting of flour or powdered sugar for the added messiness of baking!

 DIY Agatha Necklace

-Secondly, paint the wooden disc with white craft paint, and once dry, use a sharpie to draw a black circle and the criss-crossed keys on.
+Secondly, paint the wooden disc with white craft paint, and once dry, use a sharpie to draw a black circle and the crisscrossed keys.
 Now all you have to do is insert the jump ring and string it onto to teal ribbon.

 So what do you guys think?!
-Easy enough to DIY or to detailed?
-Hopefully you’re okay with a little costume action, because we’re sharing the rest of our ideas with you this week!
+Easy enough to DIY or too detailed?
+Hopefully, you’re okay with a little costume action, because we’re sharing the rest of our ideas with you this week!